-Montanaro believes there is a correlation between how well a business fares on Environmental, Social and Corporate Governance grounds and the value it creates for its shareholders.
-This is why ESG considerations have formed an integral part of their assessment of a company's "Quality" and have been fully integrated into the investment process for many years.
+Montanaro believe there is a clear correlation between how well a business fares on Environmental, Social and Governance grounds and the value it creates for its shareholders.
+This is why ESG considerations have formed an integral part of their assessment of a company's 'quality' and have been fully integrated into their investment process for many years.

-The depth of Montanaro's commitment is perhaps best exemplified by the fact that they are one of the few UK asset managers to be a certified B Corporation - a certification Montanaro have held since 2019.
-Certified B Corporations are businesses that meet the highest standards of verified social and environmental performance, public transparency and legal accountability to balance profit and purpose.
+The depth of Montanaro's commitment is perhaps best exemplified by the fact that they are one of the few UK asset managers to be a certified B Corporation.